A survey, review, and future trends of skin lesion segmentation and classification: Observations and Recommendations

-\item The appliances of the augmentations are highly recommended only for the data-craving DL-based computerized SLA techniques, as they were negligibly involved in the other SLA techniques in the literature from 2011 to 2020 (see Fig~\ref{fig:Augmentaion}).
-The typical baseline augmentation strategies can also be discovered from the discussions in section~\ref{Data_scarcity_and_imbalance_problem}, leading to the construction of an information desk on SLA's augmentation(s) preference.
-Although augmentations are involved in the minority class to increase its sample numbers and class weighting that rewards extra consideration to the class with minority samples is most commonly suggested in the last decade's SLA articles (see details in section~\ref{Data_scarcity_and_imbalance_problem}).
+\item The applications of the augmentations need to be recommended only for the DL-based computerized SLA techniques, as they were seldom involved in the other ML (or computer vision)-based SLA techniques in the past (see Fig~\ref{fig:Augmentaion}).
+The typical baseline augmentation strategies can be found in section~\ref{Data_scarcity_and_imbalance_problem}, leading to help for augmentation preference for SLA.
+Although augmentations are involved in the minority class to increase its sample numbers, the class weighting has been most commonly suggested to resolve the class imbalance problem (see details in section~\ref{Data_scarcity_and_imbalance_problem}).

-\item The insight overlooked in the last decade's SLS articles reveals that DL-based procedures, especially CNN models to learn lesion's spatial information, are the recent manias, especially after 2016 (see Fig.~\ref{fig:year_wise_paper}, Fig.~\ref{fig:sls_yearwise_method}, and Fig.~\ref{fig:Pie_sls_methods}).
+\item The insight overlooked in the past SLS articles reveals that DL-based procedures, especially CNN models to learn a lesion's spatial information, are the recent trends, especially after 2016 (see Fig.~\ref{fig:year_wise_paper}, Fig.~\ref{fig:sls_yearwise_method} (a) and (b)).
 Therefore, CNN-based encoder-decoder networks are the most prioritized procedures for the SLS task.
-Again, the investigation of the encoder structure reveals that ResNet, VGG, and DenseNet family networks are the top-most applied encoder architectures in the last decade and are the standard crazes for the SLSs.
-In contrast, U-Net-like structures are the trends in the decoder mechanism in the CNN-based SLS job.
-Additionally, segmented lesion masks are generally improved by employing several post-processing techniques (see Table~\ref{tab:Postprocessing}), where the various morphological operations are the trendy operations in the last decade from 2011 to 2020 (see back-and-forth in section~\ref{Insight_investigation}, particularly in Table~\ref{tab:Postprocessing}).
+Again, the investigation of the encoder structure reveals that the ResNet, VGG, and DenseNet family networks are the most widely applied encoder architectures and are the most popular trends for the SLSs.
+In contrast, U-Net-like structures are the preferred decoder mechanism in the CNN-based SLS job.
+Additionally, segmented lesion masks are generally improved by employing several post-processing techniques (see Table~\ref{tab:Postprocessing}), where the various morphological operations are the most applied methods in the last twelve years (see back-and-forth in section~\ref{Segmentation_Techniques}, particularly in Table~\ref{tab:Postprocessing}).